-- F. No Loans.
+- E. Fee.
+NHA shall receive all Revenues as its services fee (the "Fee"), from which it shall pay all operating costs of the School as detailed in the Budget.
+NHA and the Board acknowledge that operating costs includes an administrative fee payable to the Authorizer as set forth in the Charter.
+Payment of the Fee shall be made on the same frequency that the School receives its Revenues.
+NHA shall be entitled to retain as compensation for the Services the difference, if any, between the Fee and the amount actually expended by NHA in operation and/or management of the School during the School's fiscal year.
+NHA agrees not to add any fees or charges to the cost of equipment, materials or supplies purchased by NHA at the request of or on behalf of the School.
+No corporate costs of NHA shall be charged to, or reimbursed by, the School. - F. No Loans.
 NHA shall not make or extend loans to the Board. - G. Other Schools.
 The School acknowledges that NHA has entered into similar services agreements with other schools.
 NHA shall maintain separate accounts for expenses incurred in the operation of the School and other schools assisted by NHA, and shall reflect in the School's financial records only those expenses incurred in the operation of the School.
 If NHA incurs expenses that are for both the benefit of the School and other schools assisted by NHA, then NHA shall allocate, to the extent permitted by law, such expenses among all such affected schools, including the School, on a prorated basis based upon the number of enrolled students, the number of classrooms, or the number of teachers at the affected schools, or on such other equitable basis as is reasonably determined by NHA.
-Marketing and development costs paid by or charged to the Academy shall be limited to those costs specific to the Academy program and shall not include any costs for the marketing and development of NHA. - H. Financial Reporting.
-NHA shall provide the Board with: - 1.
-At least annually, the Budget as required by this Agreement. - 2.
+Marketing and development costs paid by or charged to the School shall be limited to those costs specific to the School program and shall not include any costs for the marketing and development of NHA.

+H. Financial Reporting.
+NHA shall provide the Board with:

+- 1. At least annually, the Budget as required by this Agreement. - 2.
 Monthly, financial statements no more than forty-five (45) days in arrears and at least one week prior to each Board meeting.
-These financial statements will include a Balance Sheet, Statement of Revenues, Expenditures and Changes in Fund Balance at object level detail with a comparison of budget to actual revenue and expenditures and explanations of variances. - 3.
+These financial statements will include a Balance Sheet, Statement of Revenues, Expenditures and Changes in Fund Balance at object level detail with a comparison of budget to actual revenue and expenditures and explanations of vanances. - 3.
 Quarterly, or as reasonably requested by the Board, a report on School operations and student performance. - 4.
 As reasonably requested, other information to enable the Board to: (i) evaluate the quality of the Services; and (ii) timely provide all reports and information that are required by the Charter and applicable law. - I. Access to Financial Records.
 NHA shall keep accurate financial records pertaining to its operation of the School, together with all School financial records prepared by or in possession of NHA, and shall retain all of the aforereferenced records according to the Charter and applicable law to which such books, accounts, and records relate.
 NHA and the Board shall maintain the proper confidentiality of personnel, students, and other records as required by law.
 All records shall be kept in accordance with applicable state and federal requirements.